Inline skates: Components

 All modern inline skates share a common basic blueprint.
 A skate comprises a boot, worn on the foot.
 To the bottom of the boot is attached a frame, the most rigid part of the skate.
-The frame holds a number of wheel in place with wheel axles.
+The frame holds a number of wheels in place with wheel axles.
 In between a wheel and an axle are two bearings.
 Bearings allow a wheel to rotate freely around its axle.
 Finally, a rubber brake typically attaches to the frame of the right boot, on recreational skates.

 For many skaters, the frame is never removed or replaced.
 But wheels are consumables, as they wear down with use, and require periodic mounting rotations and even replacements.
 Inline skates usually come with a skate tool for wheel, bearing and frame maintenance.
 The tool will have a hex wrench or a Torx wrench for removing wheel axles from a frame, and wherever applicable, for removing bearings from a wheel, and for removing a frame from a boot.